Grace Episcopal Church (Sandusky, Ohio)

 Grace Episcopal Church is an historic Episcopal church located at 315 Wayne Street in Sandusky, Ohio, in the United States.
 On October 20, 1982, it was added to the National Register of Historic Places.

+The church reported 254 members in 2019 and 226 members in 2023; no membership statistics were reported nationally in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $127,167.
+Average Sunday attendance (ASA) in 2024 was 66 persons.

 History

 Grace Episcopal Church was organized on March 15, 1835.
 The church building dates from 1843.

 Current use

-Grace Episcopal Church is still an active parish in the Episcopal Diocese of Ohio.
+Grace Episcopal Church is an active parish in the Episcopal Diocese of Ohio.
 The current priest-in-charge is Rev. Jan Smith Wood.